David Benkof: Career

-In 1995, Benkof founded Q Syndicate, a gay-press syndication service that provides columns, cartoons, crossword puzzles and horoscopes to about 100 gay and lesbian newspapers.
-In 1999 he founded Press Pass Q, a monthly e-mail newsletter for gay and lesbian press professionals.
-In 2001, he sold a majority interest in Q Syndicate to Rivendell Marketing, and served as vice president for two years before selling the rest of the company.
+In 1995, Benkof founded Q Syndicate, a press syndication service that provides columns, cartoons, crossword puzzles and horoscopes.
+In 1999 he founded Press Pass Q. In 2001, he sold a majority interest in Q Syndicate to Rivendell Marketing, and served as vice president for two years before selling the rest of the company.
 In 1997 Benkof wrote Modern Jewish History for Everyone and in 1999 Gay Essentials: Facts for Your Queer Brain.
 In 2002 and 2003 he wrote the column "Over the Rainbow" for Q Syndicate.
-He also contributes to the Jewish Journal of Los Angeles.
+He also contributed to the Jewish Journal of Los Angeles.